 Language Assistance Services

-This is part of the Language Assistance Services Programme, which was established in 2017 to implement the recommendations of a comprehensive review of the provision of interpreting and other language assistance services across the public sector.
-The programme, which is co-led by MBIE and DIA, seeks to provide equitable access to public services and information for non-English speaking clients such as refugees and migrants for example.
+The Language Assistance Services (LAS) Programme was established in 2017 to implement the recommendations of a comprehensive review of the provision of interpreting and other language assistance services across the public sector.
+The goal of the programme, which is co-led by MBIE and DIA, is to ensure equal access to government-funded services for all New Zealanders, regardless of their English proficiency.
+This will be achieved by addressing the quality, quantity, and accessibility of language assistance services across the public sector.

 About the programme